The Colored Women’s Eating Club

 One of the stories I have never forgotten, that touched my spirit, was something she told us about her group of friends, who would get together, I think, once a month, to share, to relax, to release, to laugh, to love, to heal, to empower, to celebrate and center stage was, of course, to eat, an experience she called, The Colored Women’s Eating Club!

 I was so thrilled by that idea of it all, even the title, then and even more so, now, because, of course, the term, “Colored,” is spun as all-inclusive of Women In All Of Our Colors from all around our worlds!
-That’s how she described her close friends - mothers, wives, professionals, scientists, educators, housewives, etc., from different parts of the world - different cultures, different religions, different languages, etc., purposefully gathering in support of each other, each’s children, families, careers, etc. I recall that they would all bring a dish; so, there was a diverse collection of authentic home-cooked plates and bowls and pots of food representing women of color from all over this world!
+That’s how she described her close friends - mothers, professionals, housewives, scientists, educators, artists, writers, etc., from different parts of the world - different cultures, different religions, different languages, etc., purposefully gathering in support of each other, each’s children, families, careers, etc. I recall that they would all bring a dish; so, there was a diverse collection of authentic home-cooked plates and bowls and pots of food representing women of color from all over this world!

 A Fly On The Wall

-Man oh man, I got so excited!
+Man oh man, I got so excited, just listening to her!
 My imagination went wild with possibilities, and I wasn’t even cooking back then!
 And now, who even knew I could cook!
 I mean, look at My Leg of Lamb center-staged and, oh, to be a fly on the wall, literally and during those conversations and all that good food!

 A Dreamed Dining Experience

 Anyway and since that time, those many years ago, I have always wanted to do this!
 I have literally dreamed of this dining experience - this feasting ritual - for not only myself, but for my family and friends, and now, for my guests - whom, I know are hungry for more than just a meal!